starlitnightsky/SalesAPE-test/README.md

-# Joke Generator Application
+# AI-Powered Joke Generator Application

-A modern web application that provides multiple ways to discover and enjoy jokes.
-Built with React, TypeScript, and FastAPI.
+A modern web application that demonstrates LLM integration with 3rd party services.
+Built with React, TypeScript, and FastAPI, featuring an AI agent that understands natural language requests and intelligently fetches jokes from the JokeAPI.

 ## Features

+- **AI-Powered Natural Language Processing**:
+  - LLM integration for understanding user intent and mood
+  - Intelligent category selection based on request analysis
+  - Contextual response generation
+  - Fallback to keyword matching if LLM is unavailable
 - **Multiple Joke Request Methods**:
   - Natural language requests (e.g., "Tell me a programming joke")
   - Search by keywords and categories
   - Fetch jokes by ID
 - **Modern UI/UX**:
   - Tabbed interface for different request methods
+  - AI analysis display showing how the LLM interpreted requests
   - Responsive design
   - Loading states and error handling
   - Pagination support